-Solar based ISP startup Tizeti launches 4G LTE network in Nigeria – TechCrunch
+Solar-based ISP startup Tizeti launches 4G LTE network in Nigeria – TechCrunch

 On the addressable market for Tizeti after its latest move, “Not everyone’s gonna sign up but we know we have 20 million in Lagos and 1.8 million in Port Harcourt; so even if we get 10%, that it’s a huge number for us,” Ananyi said.

-A lot of businesses and tech startups bank on Nigeria’s numbers, since it has both Africa’s largest economy and population, at 200 million.
+A lot of businesses and tech startups bank on Nigeria’s numbers because it has both Africa’s largest economy and population, at 200 million.

-Tizeti raised a $3 million Series A round in 2018 and has built a suite of internet driven products to capture market share.
-In addition to ISP services, it launched a Skype-like personal and business enterprise communications service — WiFCall.ng— in April 2019.
+Tizeti raised a $3 million Series A round in 2018 and has built a suite of internet-driven products to capture market share.
+In addition to ISP services, it launched a Skype-like personal and business enterprise communications service — WiFCall.ng — in April 2019.

 Tizeti could shift the connectivity equation in Africa’s key tech hubs, such as Nigeria, where high levels of startup formation and VC investment are still hindered by weak internet stats.

-Though Africa (primarily Sub-Saharan Africa) still stands last in most global rankings for internet penetration (35 percent), the continent continues to register among the fastest connectivity growth in the world.
+Though Africa (primarily Sub-Saharan Africa) still stands last in most global rankings for internet penetration (35%), the continent continues to register among the fastest connectivity growth in the world.

 Sub-Saharan Africa countries with the highest number of internet users include Nigeria (123 million), Kenya (46 million) and South Africa (32 million).